kelvinbush/budgetify/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This web application UI design was inspired by [Gregoire Vella on Behance.](https://www.behance.net/gregoirevella)

 ## 📝 License